maurosoria/dirsearch/.github/ISSUE_TEMPLATE/ask_question.md

 ---
 name: Ask Question
-about: Ask a question about Dirsearch
+about: Ask a question about dirsearch
 labels: question
 ---